UNCLASSIFIED (U)

 b.
 Who may administer oath of renunciation: The oath must be taken in the presence of a U.S. diplomatic or consular officer.
 Locally employed staff (LE staff), consular associates, consular agents or any other person may not administer the oath.
 The oath must be taken outside the United States, its territories and possessions.
 The State Department has no authority over attempts to renounce citizenship domestically.
 The oath must be in the precise form currently prescribed by the Secretary of State: Form DS-4080, Oath of Renunciation of the Nationality of the United States.

-c.
+d.
 Renunciation must conform to the precise requirements of INA 349(a) and 22 CFR 50.50 in order to be valid.

-d.
-Comprehension: When faced with a potential renunciant, a consular officer must make a judgment whether the individual fully understands what they are seeking to do, including the consequences such as losing the right to reside in the United States without documentation as an alien.
+e.
+Comprehension: When faced with a potential renunciant, a consular officer must make a judgment whether the individual fully understands what they are seeking to do, including the consequences such as losing the right to reside in the United States without documentation as a non-U.S. citizen.
 Absent such an understanding, it cannot be said that the individual intended to relinquish their U.S. nationality when they executed the oath of renunciation.
 You must also assess whether the person is acting of their own free will, without duress, coercion, or undue influence from others and without reservation.
 (See 7 FAM 1290 for guidance about minors, persons with mental incompetence or mental or developmental disability, prisoners, criminal defendants or convicts in plea bargain cases, members of cults, and other special circumstances.)

-e.
-Intent: Execution of the Oath of Renunciation usually is sufficient evidence of intent to lose U.S. nationality.
+fIntent: Execution of the Oath of Renunciation usually is sufficient evidence of intent to lose U.S. nationality.
 You should, however, report any contemporaneous statements made by a would-be renunciant that alter the meaning of the renunciation or call into question the individual’s intent to renounce citizenship such as a faulty understanding of the significance of the renunciation of U.S. citizenship.
 The Department is unlikely to approve a CLN in such a case.
 You should also report, (and CA/OCS/ACS or L/CA may ask you to look into) other conduct by the individual that creates doubt as to, or is inconsistent with, the individual's intent to give up the rights and privileges of U.S. nationality.
 Note, however, that subsequent unsupported statements that the individual did not intend to lose nationality made after CA/OCS/ACS approves the CLN are not likely to overcome the prior determination of loss of citizenship.
 See 7 FAM 1228.2, Loss-of-Nationality Case When the Would-Be Expatriate Recants the Decision.

-f.
+g.
 Voluntariness: If the individual is operating under actual duress, coercion, or undue influence, you should not administer the Oath of Renunciation.
 See 7 FAM 1290 for guidance regarding renunciation and duress.

-g.
+h.
 Renunciation and statelessness: Potential renunciants abroad who do not possess another nationality or a claim to one are nonetheless permitted to renounce U.S. nationality.
 In doing so the individual becomes stateless, a status that can present severe hardship and is disfavored under international law.
 You should explain the extreme difficulties that a stateless individual may encounter trying to establish residency in a foreign country or traveling between countries in order to ensure that the individual understands the consequences of statelessness.
 The ability to own or rent property, work, marry, receive medical or other benefits, and attend school can also be affected.
 See 7 FAM 1215 for additional information about statelessness.
 If the individual abroad still desires to proceed with the renunciation, you may proceed.

-h.
-Potential Renunciants Who Claim a Right of Continuing Residence in the United States: Potential renunciants may also express the intention to continue to reside in the United States or its territories and possessions without documentation as aliens.
+iPotential Renunciants Who Claim a Right of Continuing Residence in the United States: Potential renunciants may also express the intention to continue to reside in the United States or its territories and possessions without documentation as non-U.S. citizens.
 Since this right of residency is a fundamental right that U.S. citizens and nationals possess, potential renunciants who wish to retain this right do not possess the intent necessary for an effective renunciation.
 Consular officers must not take renunciations from any individual who seeks to retain the right to reside in the United States or one of its territories or possessions.
 If a potential renunciant understands the loss of the right to residency and chooses to become stateless nonetheless, the consular officer handling the case should allow them to do so.
 See the Renunciation of U.S. Citizenship by Person Claiming a Right of Residence in the United States brochure.

-i.
-Irrevocable nature of renunciation and Would-be Temporary Renunciants: Many foreign countries now require individuals to divest themselves of other nationalities that they may possess before granting them nationality or permitting them to enjoy the benefits nationals receive.
+jIrrevocable nature of renunciation and Would-be Temporary Renunciants: Many foreign countries now require individuals to divest themselves of other nationalities that they may possess before granting them nationality or permitting them to enjoy the benefits nationals receive.
 Potential renunciants sometimes inquire whether their U.S. citizenship can be held in “suspense” so that they can temporarily claim a benefit, or take up a policy-level position in the government of, a foreign state.
 The answer is “no.” The individual must choose whether they wish to keep or give up U.S. citizenship permanently.
 In renouncing U.S. citizenship one is irrevocably giving up all rights and privileges attendant to being a U.S. citizen.
 U.S. citizens contemplating renunciation for whatever reason should be advised clearly and unequivocally that, if they choose to exercise their right to voluntarily and intentionally renounce U.S. citizenship under INA 349(a)(5) (8 U.S.C.
 1481(a)) and the Department of State issues a Certificate of Loss of Nationality predicated upon a voluntary and intentional relinquishment, such action is final and irrevocable.
 (The only means to acquire or regain citizenship would be through a subsequent naturalization.)

 7 FAM 1262 INTERVIEW WITH POTENTIAL RENUNCIANT